pwpatton/badeball-cypress-cucumber-allure-example/README.md

 # Installing @badeball/cypress-cucumber

-#To Install
+To Install

-- npm i
+- npm install
-- cypress open
+- npm run cy:open

 # Steps I used to create this project